-Building on the success of our first two Nuts & Bolts workshops in 2012 and 2013, we’re again offering our Nuts & Bolts for Ministries workshop series this winter.
+Building on the success of our previous Nuts & Bolts workshops, we’re again offering our Nuts & Bolts for Ministries workshop series this fall.

 To provide the members of your leadership team with the basic, practical management skills they need to do their jobs, enabling them to better serve God and meet the needs of His people.